-Configure Kodi/XBMC to work with remote controls
+Configure Kodi to work with remote controls

-- Take note of the Username and the Password (if any).
+- If Require authentication is enabled, make a note of the Username and the Password.
 You’ll need to input this in Kore;

-Enable automatic configuration (Zeroconf)
+Enable automatic configuration

 Kore can automatically discover and connect to your media center if you have Zeroconf installed and enabled.